 Illustration of proper and poor Ink Color Registration.
 In the world of printing, the term Register refers to the spatial relationship between two or more elements of a printed piece.

 Registration (or Register) relates to the importance of precision alignment and placement.
 Proper registration means that any impression on the paper - ink, metallic foil, embossing, die cut shape, etc. - occurs in the precise position as intended.
-Conversely, the register is said to be "off" if any element of the print job is misaligned or displaced.
+Conversely, the register is said to be "off" if any print job element is misaligned or displaced.

 The registration of printed pieces is affected not only by the initial settings on the production equipment, but also by any movement of the paper as it runs through the equipment.
 You may have seen a mark on a scrap printed piece that looked like the crosshairs of a rifle scope, these marks are alignment aids to ensure proper register as the paper runs though the press.